Kontsevich spaces of rational curves on Fano hypersurfaces: Abstract

 \section{Abstract}

 {We investigate the spaces of rational curves on a general hypersurface.
-In particular, we show that for a general degree $d$ hypersurface in $\PP^n$ with $n \geq d+2$, the space $\overline{\MM}_{0,0}(X,e)$ of degree $e$ Kontsevich stable maps from a rational curve to $X$ is an irreducible local complete intersection stack of dimension $e(n-d+1)+n-4$.}
+In particular, we show that for a general degree $d$ hypersurface in $\PP^n$ with $n \geq d+2$, the space $\overline{\MM}_{0,0}(X,e)$ of degree $e$ Kontsevich stable maps from a rational curve to $X$ is an irreducible local complete intersection stack of dimension $e(n-d+1)+n-4$.
+This resolves all but one case of a conjecture of Coskun, Harris and Starr, and also proves that the Gromov-Witten invariants of these hypersurfaces are enumerative.}